Stuck indoors and there’s not a lot of room to swing a cat let alone a kettlebell?

 You can use the equipment on the floor to do press-ups, dips etc., but the doorway pull-up bar is primarily excellent for, well, pull-ups and chin-ups.
 Get those abs engaged by lifting the knees on reaching the top.

-At first sight, the system of straps and handles seem to offer a lot less than bulky fitness equipment but delve a bit deeper and there’s a lot to be gained from investing your efforts in, what is a very versatile idea where your body weight is at the center of the action.
+At first sight, the system of straps and handles seems to offer a lot less than bulky fitness equipment but delve a bit deeper and there’s a lot to be gained from investing your efforts in, what is a very versatile idea where your body weight is at the center of the action.

 TRX stands for total body resistance exercise.